 If you have been using WordPress for a while – you may have come across a situation when your WordPress site becomes sluggish.
 This issue can be so annoying – especially for those who understand the negative effect of this single issue.

-Because of this so many people are searching for fast WordPress hosting and speed up WordPress site plugin.
+Because of this so many people are searching for fast WordPress hosting and speed up WordPress site plugins.
 But it is not the full solution to the problem.

 In situations like this, if you don’t resolve it as fast as you can – then you may lose your site traffic.
 No one likes to visit a slow or sluggish website – no matter how quality its contents may be.

-If you are facing this issue – not to worry, you are not alone.
+If you are facing this issue – do not worry, you are not alone.

 - External scripts from your theme or plugins.

 1. Optimize WordPress Images

 Adding images, especially those with many colors, makes web pages look beautiful, but we must be cautious when we do this.
 The reason is that images are one of the major reasons why a website takes time to load.